thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 As I limped along, reading articles and trying things out, I started to grasp the whole system, get glimpses into how it all worked, until eventually it "clicked" and I felt comfortable working with it.
-My mind was building a mental model and every new piece information helped me to refine it.
+My mind was building a mental model and every new piece of information helped me to refine it.

-Since then, I've built my own mental models for dozens of systems—JavaScript, React, Webpack, they're all systems—but I've learned that we don't teach code this way.
-We focus on syntax, do-s and dont's, best practices and tools.
+Since then, I've built my mental models for dozens of systems—JavaScript, React, Webpack, they're all systems—but I've learned that we don't teach code this way.
-Although that's important, we neglect teaching how to make sense of the tools we use in an intuitive way.
+We focus on syntax, do-s and don't-s, best practices, and tools.
+Although that's important, we neglect teaching how to make sense of the tools we use intuitively.

 Since I believe mental models are so important to take full advantage of a tool, I'll explain (and show) the mental models I use with React, and hopefully it